 Have more questions?
 Check out our FAQs or read on below before leaving a comment.
-Most of your questions are probably answered in one of the two places.
-We also have several photo tutorials to help you troubleshoot any starter issues you may have.
+Most of your questions are most likely answered in one of the two places.
+We also have several tutorials to help you troubleshoot any starter issues you may have.

 And before you give away that last bag of starter, remember that there are over 250 Amish Friendship Bread recipes in the Recipe Box.
-That’s a lot of different ways to use your 1 cup of starter, and I’m coming up with new recipes all the time (you can get our latest cookbook with 50 quick and easy Amish Friendship Bread recipes here).
+That’s a lot of different ways to use your 1 cup of starter, and I’m coming up with new recipes all the time (check out our bestselling Quick and Easy Amish Friendship Bread Recipes cookbook here).
 So whatever you decide to do, have fun with it and remember to share whatever you bake with others. ♥

 - Need an Amish Friendship Bread Primer with the ten-day instructions?
 Go here for this simple 101.

 - Check out our FREE library of downloadable instructions.
 Find one that matches your style!

 - No time to get a starter going?
 Try our Starter-Free/No Starter Amish Friendship Bread here.